Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 But, their ScorePerSecond metric will be high.

 Damage taken in respect to score, however, is a good metric for determining the closeness of rounds.
 For an example in a 1v1 situation, if both players take a similar amount of damage, in most cases the surviving player will be closer to death.
-Though, this does not hold entirely true because of health orbs and middle orb.
-But, when we see that the surviving player is closer to death we are quick to think, "Wow, that was close!"
+If that player is one hit from death, the immediate reaction is that it was a close fight.
+Though, not all scenarios with equal damage taken will result in that extreme of a situation because the various sources of healing and true damage taken.

 The nearly consistent negative values in the first two columns for NetScoreDamageRatio1, NetScoreDamageRatio2, NetScoreDamageRatio3, and NetScoreDamageRatioAll show that these values are larger in the regular matchmaking group.
 This in turn illustrates on average,